aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 app.Use((context, next) =>
 {
     var endpointFeature = context.Features[typeof(IEndpointFeature)] as IEndpointFeature;

-    var endpoint = endpointFeature?.Endpoint;
+    Microsoft.AspNetCore.Http.Endpoint endpoint = endpointFeature?.Endpoint;

-    //note: endpoint will be null, if there was no resolved route if (endpoint != null)
+    //Note: endpoint will be null, if there was no
+    //route match found for the request by the endpoint route resolver middleware if (endpoint != null)
     {
-        var routePattern = (endpoint as RouteEndpoint)?.RoutePattern
+        var routePattern = (endpoint as Microsoft.AspNetCore.Routing.RouteEndpoint)?.RoutePattern
                                                                                    ?.RawText;

         Console.WriteLine("Name: " + endpoint.DisplayName);
         Console.WriteLine($"Route Pattern: {routePattern}");